bigben130/Cybersecurity-Project-1/README.md

   username: "elastic"
   password: "changeme"
 ```
-completed copies of the [metricbeat-playbook.yml](Ansible/metricbeat-playbook.yml) amd [metricbeat-config.yml](Ansible/metricbeat-config.yml) can be viewed here.
+completed copies of the [metricbeat-playbook.yml](Ansible/metricbeat-playbook.yml) and [metricbeat-config.yml](Ansible/metricbeat-config.yml) can be viewed here.

-The downloaded and updated files need to be saved in the apropriate loactions on the **Jumpbox ansible container** so that they will run correctly, the **metricbeat-config.yml** file needs to be saved in **/etc/ansible/files** and the **metricbeat-playbook.yml** needs to be saved in **/etc/ansible/roles**.
+The downloaded and updated files need to be saved in the appropriate locations on the **Jumpbox ansible container** so that they will run correctly, the **metricbeat-config.yml** file needs to be saved in **/etc/ansible/files** and the **metricbeat-playbook.yml** needs to be saved in **/etc/ansible/roles**.

 We can now run the metricbeat-playbook.yml with this command while in the **Jumpbox ansible container**
 ```bash
 ansible-playbook /etc/ansible/roles/metricbeat-playbook.yml
 ```
-After it has successfully completed we can check that the filebeat information from Web-1, Web-2, and Web-3 is successfully being recieved by Kibana on our ELK server by navigating in Kibana to the **"check data"** box in the "Docker metrics" "Getting Started" guide, if it is successfulf we should see a green box appear with "Data successfully recieved from this module"
+After it has successfully completed we can check that the filebeat information from Web-1, Web-2, and Web-3 is successfully being received by Kibana on our ELK server by navigating in Kibana to the **"check data"** box in the "Docker metrics" "Getting Started" guide, if it is successful we should see a green box appear with "Data successfully received from this module"

 <img src="https://github.com/bigben130/Cybersecurity-Project-1/blob/main/Diagrams/Korea-VM-ELK%20Kibana%20Metricbeat%20Check%20Data%20Screen%20Shot.png">

+We should now have an activated ELK stack with our ELK VM receiving information from Web-1, Web-2, and Web-3 through filebeat and metricbeat, this information can be viewed and monitored through the Kibana in the browser.